 Sunset at the Pre Rup Temple

 Known as the ‘Pyramid Temple’, the Pre Rup has three tiers – the uppermost of which carries five lotus towers.
 Its name translates to ‘turning the body’, which refers to a Khmer cremation tradition in which a body’s silhouette is outlined with ash.
-Therefore, it’s thought that the temple previously served as a crematorium to the royals of Angkor.
+Therefore, it’s thought that the temple previously served as a crematorium for the royals of Angkor.

 Built entirely from brick and laterite, the warm tones of the temple are best seen at sunset.
 The glow of the evening light produces reddish hues that contrast beautifully with the surrounding green jungle.
 The temple also offers stunning views over the rice fields of the Eastern Baray.